AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ![Example of a graph.](02-Perceptron/figures/exampleGraph.png){#fig:exampleGraph}

 We will make an intense use of graphs along the book.
-More information about drawing graph can be found in the [http://AgileVisualization.com](Agile Visualization book), Chapter II.3.
+More information about drawing graph can be found in the examples of Roassal.

 ## Predicting side of a 2D point

-We will now see a second application of the perceptron.
+We will now see a new application of the perceptron.
 A perceptron can be used to classify data and make some predictions.
 We will pick a simple classification problem.
 Consider the following:

 - A space composed of red and blue points
 - A straight line divides the red points from the blue points

 Consider the following interaction between two (real) people, a teacher and a student.
 The goal of the teacher is to let the student infer where is the straight separation line between the blue and the red points.
 First, the teacher can gives an arbitrary number of examples.
 Each example is given to the student as a location and a color.
 After a few examples, the students is able to guess the color of a random location.
-Intuitively, more examples the teacher will give to the student, more the student will be likely to correctly predict the color.
+Intuitively, more examples the teacher will give to the student, more the student will be likely to correctly predict the color of a location.

 Some questions arise: